 There are several special events held throughout the year at Disney World.
 Epcot’s Flower and Garden Festival is 1 of those.

-In this guide, we’ve got details on when it’s held, what takes place, how we suggest touring, and thoughts on whether or not it’s worth it.
+In this guide, we’ve got details on when it’s held, what takes place, and thoughts on whether or not it’s worth it.

 Let’s get started…

 What is it?

 The Epcot International Flower and Garden Festival is an event held at Epcot every spring that focuses on special exhibits related to gardening (hence the name).

 How much does it cost?

-There’s no special ticket required to attend the Flower and Garden Festival.
-Your park ticket to get into Epcot will allow you to enjoy all of the Flower and Garden Festival events (except for a couple of tours – more info on that below).
+There is no special ticket required to attend the Flower and Garden Festival.
+Your park ticket to get into Epcot will allow you to enjoy all of the Flower and Garden Festival events.

 When is it?

 The Flower and Garden Festival typically takes place from the first part of March through the end of May or early June.